- Need a quick abrasive sanding tool?

 Hitachi SBV82 3×21, 9 amp, Belt sander

-- Has a variable speed dial that adjusts the speed from 820 feet per minute to 1,475 feet per minute.
+- Features a variable speed dial that adjusts the speed from 820 feet per minute to 1,475 feet per minute.

-- Has a comfortable elastomer grip handles for secure handling.
+- Comes with comfortable elastomer grip handles for secure handling.

 - Utilizes wear-resistant V-belt drives for twice the service life of comparable models.